benlinton/dotfiles/README.md

 #### `.bash.sh`

 The `bash/bootstrap.sh` will find all files appended with `.bash.sh` and load them using the built-in `source` command.
-The bootstrap loader will take three
+The bootstrap loader will take multiple passes:
-passes:

 1. first loading files ending in `.bash.first.sh`
 2. then `.bash.sh`
 3. and finally `.bash.last.sh`

-During each pass, files will load in alphabetical order directory names followed by filenames.
+During each pass, files will load in alphabetical order of directory name followed by filename.

 #### `.symlink`